 The merger is expected to close in the first half of 2020, following completion by United Technologies of the previously announced separation of its Otis and Carrier businesses.
 The timing of the separation of Otis and Carrier is not expected to be affected by the proposed merger and remains on track for completion in the first half of 2020, Raytheon said.

 UTC in September last year announced that will acquire Rockwell Collins for $140.00 per share, in cash and UTC stock.
+Following this, Boeing and Airbus raised concerns that the acquisition would raise costs and slow down production of planes.

 Raytheon has won a $7 million contract to fabricate, assemble, test and deliver low-rate initial production Airborne Mine Neutralization Systems (AMNS) for the US Navy's MH-60 twin-engine, medium-lift utility helicopters.
 The contract includes providing engineering services and support